 - “I see your [annual report, newsletter] was released on your website last week, and it’s looking like you’re expanding your operations in … ”

 - “Hi [Prospect].
 It’s [name] from [company]?
 We’ve just worked with [name of competitor] and have achieved [results] with them.
-Have you got five minutes now or in the future for us to explore how [company] can achieve the same?”
+Do you have five minutes now or in the future for us to explore how [company] can achieve the same?”

 3. Set a daily goal to contact new customers: